Take off to the next level

 To maintain your 50% net margin, the selling price must be $15.

-Another cost to consider when pricing your products is transaction and credit card fees.
+Another cost to consider when setting prices is that of transaction and credit card fees.

 These fees can significantly reduce your profits, so it's essential to include them in your pricing strategy.